babaniyi/babaniyi.github.io/_posts/amazon-product-search.md

 Nearly all algorithms for machine learning only accept numeric input values.
 During this step, unstructured data like texts and images must be transformed into a numerical representation.
 We outline the process for getting the text and image data ready for the model.

 ### 2.1.
 Preparing the text data
-As shown in Figure 1.7, text is typically represented asa numerical vector using three steps: text normalisation, tokenization, and token to IDs [5]
+As shown in Figure 1.7, text is typically represented asa numerical vector using three steps: text tokenization, text normalisation and token to IDs [5]

 <figure>
      <center>